MicrosoftDocs/sdk-api/sdk-api-src/content/fwpmu/nf-fwpmu-fwpmcalloutadd0.md

-Some fields in the <a href="https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_callout0_">FWPM_CALLOUT0</a> structure are assigned by the system, not the caller, and are ignored in the call to <b>FwpmCalloutAdd0</b>.
+Some fields in the [FWPM_CALLOUT0](https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_callout0)a> structure are assigned by the system, not the caller, and are ignored in the call to <b>FwpmCalloutAdd0</b>.
 If the caller supplies a null security descriptor, the system will assign a default security descriptor.

 This function cannot be called from within a read-only transaction.
 It will fail with <b>FWP_E_INCOMPATIBLE_TXN</b>.
 See <a href="https://docs.microsoft.com/windows/desktop/FWP/object-management">Object Management</a> for more information about transactions.